vivekarora-02/SecureSphere-AICTE-Cyber-Security-Portal/readme.md

 ## Kubernetes Auditing & Security Dashboard

 Implements a UI-based tool for intuitive Kubernetes audit log overview and explores third-party security solutions for automated threat detection, vulnerability scanning, and policy violation alerts.

+---

+Feel free to modify and expand this README to suit your project's specific details and requirements.
+Providing clear and comprehensive documentation is essential for the success of your project.